 In-Person Cold Calling Strategies

-Visiting a prospect in person gives you access to clues that you would never have a chance to uncover over the phone.
-How the prospect's home or place of business looks is a major indicator of the type of person they are.
-Is it shabby or perfectly maintained?
+- Discover context clues.
+In-person cold calling gives you access to clues that you would never uncover over the phone.
+Is the office shabby or perfectly maintained?
 Is the landscaping lush or is it all gravel and concrete?
-How large is the house or office?
-What colors and decorations did they choose?
-All of these are clues to the prospect's state of mind, which can tell you what approach will work best to secure an appointment.
+How is it decorated?
+How do the staff seem to feel?
+All of these are clues to the prospect's state of mind, which can tell you what approach will work best to secure an appointment or make a sale.

-You probably won't get to sit down with a decision maker then and there – like a cold call over the phone, your main goal will be to set a future appointment.
+Like a cold call over the phone, your main goal will be to set a future appointment, rather than trying to close a sale during your first visit.
 However, if your timing is just right, you may be invited to present your case immediately.
-So bring along whatever tools and information you'll need for a full sales presentation.
-Who knows, you might just walk out of there with a brand-new sale in hand.
+If the opportunity does arise, you should always be prepared with whatever marketing materials you will need for a full sales presentation.